googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 #### Exceptions

 Use exceptions to represent a failure to complete the desired work in a function.
-Your library should compile with exceptions disabled, follow [the design document](no-exception-support.md) to do so.
+Your library should compile with exceptions disabled, follow [the accompanying design document](no-exception-support.md) to do so.
+In rare circumstances you may need to provide APIs that perform error reporting without using exceptions, the [same document](no-exception-support.md) covers how to design such APIs.

 There are no hard and fast rules as to when is better to raise an exceptions vs. returning an error status, specially for libraries that contact remote systems.
 In general, this guideline is useful: